GlueckLab/GlimmpseAndroid/README.txt

+GLIMMPSE Lite for Android calculates power and sample size for one-way analysis of variance.
-GLIMMPSE (General Linear Multivariate Model Power and Sample size) Copyright (C) 2010 Regents of the University of Colorado.
+Copyright (C) 2010 Regents of the University of Colorado.

 This program is free software; you can redistribute it and/or